jameskimmel/ZFS/The problem with RAIDZ.md

 In theory, you wanna have writes that exactly match your volblocksize.
 For MySQL or MariaDB, this would be 16k.
 But because you can't predict compression, and compression works very well for stuff like MySQL, you can't really predict the size of writes.
 A larger volblocksize is good for mostly sequential workloads and can gain compression efficiency.
-Smaller volblocksize is good for random workloads, has less IO amplification, less fragmentation, but will use more metadata and have worse space efficiency.
+Smaller volblocksize is good for random workloads, has less IO amplification, and less fragmentation, but will use more metadata and have worse space efficiency.

 For the following examples, we assume ashift = 12 or 4k, because that is the default for modern drives.
 We look at the different volblocksizes and how they behave on different pools.